-Once you know what gets in the way, you can start to tackle the confusion.
-Once the confusion has cleared, it will be easy to make the decision.
+Once you know what gets in the way when you’re trying to make a decision, you can start to tackle the confusion.
+Once the confusion has cleared, it will be easier to make the decision.

-1. I am impatient and any movement is better than no movement
+- I am impatient and any movement is better than no movement.

-2. I want my mind to stop racing around in circles
+- I want my mind to stop racing around in circles.

-5. I don’t have to face the consequences
+- I don’t have to face the consequences.

-6. I know what is right in this situation
+- I know what is right in this situation.

-7. I know what is right for me
+- I know what is right for me.

 Decision making is easy when you are self-aware, know what you want and have an internal frame of reference.
 If decision making is a challenge for you, there are ways to change that.
-One option is to talk to a coach.
+Working with a coach can help you to do this.

 Dr Mariette Jansen (Dr de-stress) is a psychological coach, using therapy models, coaching techniques and mindfulness meditation to help you become balanced, stress-free and in control of your life.
 Focus areas are work-life balance, confidence, food/diet stress and general stress.